wolf81/libctg/README.md

 -- check if a move is possible local can_move = grid:isValidMove(unpack(move)) --> true

--- apply the move; returns -1 if the move was invalid, otherwise value in target cell after add/subtract local v = grid:applyMove(unpack(move)) --> 1
+-- apply the move; returns x, y & value in target cell - in case of invalid cell returns -1, -1, 0 local v = grid:applyMove(unpack(move)) --> 1, 3, 1

 -- check if a grid is solved, which is true if all values are 0 local is_solved = grid:isSolved() --> false